DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 - AND our gay guide to the city of Medellin

-- If you're travelling to Medellin as well then don't miss this article about the incredible Medellin flower festival
+- If you're traveling to Medellin as well then don't miss this article about the incredible Medellin flower festival